ivosdc/svelte-labeled-input/README.md

                   bind:value={prename}/>
 ```

-The styled and labeled input "html"-element offers the parameter:
+The styled and labeled input "html"-element offers the optional parameters:
 ```
     export let name;        // Name of the component in DOM export let placeholder; // Placeholder for no input value export let value;       // Value of the input field. export let label;       // Label of the input field

+    export let type         // default "text" or "password" for dotted input values. export let validator;   // boolean function.
+Evaluates to true or false export let errormessage;// Errormessage for validation error
 ```

 ### Web-Component